php-fig/fig-standards/proposed/simplecache.md

      * Persisting a set of key => value pairs in the cache, with an optional TTL.
      *
      * @param array|Traversable     $items An array of key => value pairs for a multiple-set operation.
      * @param null|int|DateInterval $ttl   Optional.
-The amount of seconds from the current time that the item will exist in the cache for.
-     *                                     If this is null then the cache backend will fall back to its own default behaviour.
+The TTL value of this item.
+If no value is sent and
+     *                                     the driver supports TTL then the library may set a default value
+     *                                     for it or let the driver take care of that.
      *
      * @return bool True on success and false on failure */